Marcus Semien Player Props: Rangers vs. Red Sox

-Marcus Semien and his .438 on-base percentage over his past 10 games (91 points higher than his season-long percentage), will be in action for the Texas Rangers against the Boston Red Sox and Brennan Bernardino on July 4 at 1:35 PM ET.
+The Texas Rangers, including Marcus Semien (.396 on-base percentage in past 10 games, 51 points above season-long percentage), take on starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Astros.
+In his previous game he had a hitless showing (0-for-4) against the Red Sox.

 Marcus Semien Game Info & Props vs. the Red Sox